Space-Cat-Atelier/Python-Autoclicker/README.md

 # Python-Autoclicker
-An Autoclicker made with Python and the Tkinter library
+This is an autoclicker made with Python and the tkinter library.